YasithD/docs-ballerina-vscode-extension/en/docs/implement-the-code/data-mapper.md

 It’s crucial to validate the data mapping functionality through testing.
 Below is a step-by-step guide on crafting and executing a Ballerina test to ensure the transformation function works as expected.

 ### Crafting the test:
-Create a Ballerina test file and write a test function.
+Create a Ballerina test file and write a test function (For more information on Ballerina Tests, check the following [documentation](https://ballerina.io/learn/test-ballerina-code/test-a-simple-function)).
 This function should invoke the `transform` function with sample `Person` and `Course` records, then assert whether the output matches the expected `Student` record.

 Here’s a sample test function: